-Even if you don’t need to access that credit right now, you should be prepared for when an emergency arises and you could use some extra funds.
+Even if you don’t need to access that credit right now, you should be prepared in case an emergency arises.

-While checking your credit score helps you know where you currently stand and how you’re improving over time, some types of credit inquiries can cause damage.
+Checking your credit score helps you know where you currently stand and how you’re improving over time.
+However, some types of credit inquiries can cause damage.
 Learn the differences between each type of credit check so you can keep your credit score as high as possible.

 What’s the difference between hard inquiries and soft inquiries?

-A credit inquiry happens when you, a lender, or other third party requests a copy of your credit report from one of the three major credit bureaus: Experian, Equifax, or TransUnion.
+A credit inquiry occurs when you, a lender, or other third party requests a copy of your credit report from one of the three major credit bureaus: Experian, Equifax, or TransUnion.